YAKAIYAO/Group-2_Midterm_Project/README.md

 ### Collection Methods

 Our collection methods can be divided into three main steps.
-As we mentioned above, you only execute *main.py*, which will run below three steps.
+Note: You only need to execute *main.py*, which will run below three steps.

 1. Collect the ranking of the NBA players salaries and the each player [scrape_ranking.py/scrape_ranking_pages.py]